 Bay windows are generally historically associated with mansions of the early English Renaissance.
 They are traditionally made with two windows, a large picture window flanked by two smaller windows at various angles.
 It is largely customizable to however many windows you want your bay window to be made up of and how you want it angled.
 Bay windows are generally rectangular, polygonal, or arc-shaped and protrude from the house giving a “hanging off the walls” feel.
 The one goal of bay windows is to let in as much natural light as possible into the home.
 In addition to letting more light in they also have an added feature of making the room look a little bigger.

 Bay windows add to the home design.
 They have become a popular choice for kitchens, home offices, bedrooms and living rooms.
 They provide a nice panoramic view of the outside and based on the design can provide extra seating.
-They work for both classic and modern style homes.
-Depending on the design some bay windows act as a reading nook, or even just a place to sit and watch it rain while cozied up with a nice cup of hot coco.
+Bay windows work for both classic and modern style homes.
+Depending on the design some bay windows act as a reading nook or even just a place to sit and watch it rain while cozied up with a nice cup of hot cocoa.

 Your bay windows have to be installed properly by a professional who knows what they’re doing.
 If not done properly, they can develop structural issues.
 They need proper support and foundation when being installed.

-One of the main goals is to let in the maximum amount of light, if the window isn’t highly energy efficient, it can be a problem.
+One of the main goals is to let in the maximum amount of light.
+If the window isn’t highly energy efficient, it can be a problem.
 Also if you prefer cooler rooms, bay windows may not be the best choice, with light comes heat.
-This can be avoided with good quality energy efficient windows that will allow you to enjoy the light but reflect and keep the heat out.
+Avoid this with good quality energy efficient windows that will allow you to enjoy the light but reflect and keep the heat out.

 Another problem you may have is finding window treatments.
 Due to the angles and configurations bay windows have, it may be difficult to install placements for curtains and blinds.
 If you like your room dark, bay windows may not be your best option.

 If you’re ready to learn more about bay windows, we’ll be happy to get you started.
-Get a free estimate and consultation on us.
+Get a free estimate and consultation with us.